reignstudios/Reign-Unity-Plugin/README.md

-Reign Unity Plugin (Last Live Build was 136)
+Reign Unity Plugin - Unity4 edition (Last Build: 137)
 ==================
 The "dev" branch is used for adding breaking changes, while "master" is to be considered the stable or minor changes branch.